astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Required**,
    *type: int*,
-   HO WFS pixel scale in [mas]
+   High Order WFS pixel scale in [mas], unclear what are the units if we chose a pyramid wavefront sensor

 .. option:: FieldOfView

    **Required**,
    *type: int*,
-   Number of pixels per subaperture
+   Number of pixels per subaperture. unsure this is well named : Guido found that this is divided by `NumberLenslet`.

 .. option:: NumberPhotons

    **Required**,
    *type: list of int*,
-   Flux return in [nph/frame/subaperture]
+   Flux return in [nph/frame/subaperture], There might be a confusion between High Order and Low Order on the units.

 .. option:: SigmaRON

    **Required**,
    *type: float*,
-   read-out noise std in [e-]
+   read-out noise std in [e-], used only if the `NoiseVariance` is not set.

 .. option:: NumberLenslets

    **Required**,
    *type: list of int*,
+   Number of WFS lenslets.
+Used the same way in Shack-Hartmann wavefront sensor and Pyramid.
+Also used for noise computation if `NoiseVariance` is not set.

+.. option:: SizeLenslets

+   **Required**,
+   *type: list of float*,
-   Number of WFS lenslets
+   Size of WFS lenslets in meters. why a list of float?

-.. option:: WfsType = 'Pyramid'
+.. option:: WfsType

    **Optional**,
    *type: str*,